 Why Live in Leawood

-Leawood, a suburb just over 8 miles from downtown Columbus, is a neighborhood with deep community roots and ongoing growth.
-Homes here, primarily brick and siding ranches from the 50s and 60s, line narrow streets with single-person sidewalks.
+Leawood, a suburb just over 8 miles from downtown Columbus, has a deep sense of community and ongoing growth.
+Homes here, primarily brick and siding ranches from the 50s and 60s, line narrow roads and sidewalks.
 Some Colonial-style townhomes are available near Carlton Avenue, originally built for military personnel.
-The area is well-connected, with Hamilton Road running through its center and I-70 along its southern border, providing easy access to downtown Columbus.
+Essential amenities like bakeries and pharmacies, including the historic Resch's Bakery and White's Pharmacy, preserve the neighborhood's culture.
+Dining choices inside the community include unique spots like Flavor 91 Bistro, which is known for its Ethiopian-seasoned burgers.
+National retailers such as Kroger, Aldi and Walmart Supercenter are within a 2-mile radius; specialty items are available at Saraga International Grocery store.
+Big Walnut Park offers 136 acres of recreational space, including fishing, sports courts, and the Big Walnut Trail.
+The Far East Community Center, located at the park, hosts several activities and events, like the Mobile Produce Market from April to December.
+Leawood residents can also enjoy downtown Columbus events, like the Columbus Arts Festival, Jazz and Rib Festival, and Fourth of July celebrations.
+Hamilton Road runs through the center of Leawood while I-70 stretches down its southern edge, leading to the heart of the city.
 Public transportation includes bus routes 24 and 1, and John Glenn Columbus International Airport is only 7 miles away.
-Essential amenities like bakeries and pharmacies, including the historic Resch’s Bakery and White’s Pharmacy, preserve the neighborhood's culture.
-Dining options feature unique spots like Flavor 91 Bistro, known for its Ethiopian-seasoned burgers.
-Grocery stores such as Kroger, Aldi, and Walmart Supercenter are within a 2-mile radius, with specialty items available at Saraga International Grocery store.
-Big Walnut Park offers 136 acres of recreational space, including fishing, sports courts, and the Big Walnut Trail.
-The Far East Community Center at the park provides various activities and hosts the Mobile Produce Market from April to December.
-Leawood residents can also enjoy downtown Columbus events like the Columbus Arts Festival, Jazz and Rib Festival, and Fourth of July celebrations.
-The neighborhood is safer than the national average, making it a practical choice for families and individuals alike.

 Frequently Asked Questions